mafredri/openbttn/README.md

 ### TODO

 * Document how LEDs can be specified or individually addressed in `blink_leds` command
-* Document OTA update of Wi-Fi module
+* Document update of Wi-Fi module
-  - Firmware link no longer works
-  - Is this process safe or can it brick the device?
-  - Is it essential?
-  - What does it improve?
+  - Ships with 3.4, but 3.5 is available and brings many improvements
+  - Updating Wi-Fi module is very safe
+  - Get latest module firmware [here](https://my.st.com/content/my_st_com/en/products/embedded-software/wireless-connectivity-software/stsw-wifi001.html) (requires signing up for a free account).

 ### Nice to have